komunitin/komunitin-api/social/README.md

 Needs are short publications created by members to request any good or service from the exchange group.
 They include a short description and are usually short-lived.

 ### Posts
 Posts are messages written by the exchange group administration to reach all members in the exchange group.
-Posts resource may be extended in a future for more flexible audiences, but at the moment we prefer to use extern messaging systems for that purpose.
+Posts resource may be extended in a future for more flexible audiences, but at the moment we prefer to use external messaging systems for that purpose.

 ## Data privacy
 Access to all resources may be restricted by assigning one of the predefined access labels to the `access` resource field.